 I’m not normally a procrastinator, but the enormity of this project was keeping me from forming a plan and getting to it.
 Our basement is accessible only by a very heavy trapdoor in the floor, and has low ceilings.
 Over the years, my husband and I had gotten into the bad habit of shoving things anywhere down there and it had become messy and crowded.
 I truly had no idea exactly what we had stored down there.
+However it has happened, your hard-earned cash is now spread so thin you cannot manage your debt effectively any more.
+Yet you have more options for Columbus purchase than you think.

 The basement looks great, but I realized the other day that my house is no longer a baby and toddler friendly place.
 We don’t have gates anymore.
 Outlet plugs don’t always get replaced when they are removed.
 Legos and other chokables are on low shelves.
 When friends with little ones come over, I try to remove the obvious hazards, but the parents need to be on their toes for everything else.